pypa/packaging.python.org/source/tutorial.rst

 cross-platform compatibility, is to use "console_script" `entry points
 <http://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-services-and-plugins>`_
-that register your script interfaces, and let the toolchain handle the work of turning these interfaces into actual scripts[#]_.
+that register your script interfaces, and let the toolchain handle the work of turning these interfaces into actual scripts [6]_.
 The scripts will be generated during the install of your package.

-.. [#] Specifically, the "console_script" approach generates ``.exe`` files on
-       Windows, which are necessary because the OS special-cases ``.exe`` files.
-       Script-execution features like ``PATHEXT`` and the `Python Launcher for Windows <http://legacy.python.org/dev/peps/pep-0397/>` allow scripts to
-       be used in many cases, but not all.

 For more information, see `Automatic Script Creation
 <http://pythonhosted.org/setuptools/setuptools.html#automatic-script-creation>`_